hjkiefer/udacity-p3-tennis/Report.md

 ## Results

-The environment was solved in 30 episodes, however at this point, the agent was still improving its policy.
-At 70 episodes a stable maximum of about 36 points were achieved.
+The environment was solved in 8015 episodes.
+It took quite a while for the agents to actually figure out how to pass the ball to the other side, and even longer for them to learn how to cooporate.
+Furthermore, the agents had a slight regression around 6500 episodes where the average score had a bump down.

-The averaged agent scores for each episode (averaged over the 20 parallel arms) is shown in blue.
-The rolling average for the previous 100 episodes is the red line, and the dashed green line is the target/solvbed score.
+Fortunately it was possible to recover.

 ![Scores](scores.png)